 Eye camps: 1 ophthalmologist, 3 optometrists and TCF staff and our partners held 22 camps that benefited 3600 patients.
 Over 25,000 have patients benefited from the free eye camps and free distribution of spectacles.
 Click ont eh link below to watch a video about our eye-camps.

-Two elementary & one pre-prinmary schools: in Jhorkhali, Sundarbans (130 students) and Boral (180 students), run between 9 AM - 3 PM, Monday to Friday.
-In addition, one pre-primary school in Ghutiari Sharif where TCF provides education and free breakfasts to some 85 students.
+Pre-prinmary school: Pre-primary school in Ghutiari Sharif where TCF provides education and free breakfasts to 85 students.
 Program also includes monthly health check-ups for students plus school uniforms and yearly sports competition.
 Over 5000 students assisted.

 After-school coaching classes for high school students: At Habra, a suburb of Kolkata, our Uddipan program conducts after school coaching classes for 80 students (40 girls and 40 boys) in class 9, 10, 11 and 12 (Total 80 students) from financially disadvantaged family.
 The objective is to get them ready for the mandatory college/university entrance examination which is traditionally excelled by students from high income families.
 All 80 students also get Computer Training and Spoken English lessons.
 Another program recently started, runs in Hotar with coaching for students in classes 9-12.